bhudgens/git-clone-cli/README.md

 ## Loading the Cache

-GitHub has several methods of auth.
-The easiest way to authenticate with this tool is to create a [personal access token](https://github.com/settings/tokens) with 'repo' access.
+To authenticate with this tool, create a [personal access token](https://github.com/settings/tokens) with 'repo' access.
 (You will want to make sure the key is authorized for SSO if you work at a company with SSO enabled.)
 Use your normal username and the access key as your password.
-Leave the 2FA prompt blank.

 If you want to use your normal credentials but you do not have 2FA activated - you can hit enter at the 2FA prompt and leave it blank.